Jeybii00/Projects/README.md

 ## Screenshots
 ![project-4](https://github.com/Jeybii00/Projects/assets/172424335/43ccccd0-b289-47b0-bc63-5a4d0875128c)

-This website design is for e-commerce shops like a plant shops.
+This website design is built with wordpress and CSS customization plugin, and this design is for e-commerce shops like a plant shops.

 ## Built With
-*Wordpress
-*HTML
-*CSS
-*Php
-*JavaScript
+* Wordpress
+* HTML
+* CSS
+* Php
+* JavaScript
+* MySQL